Fiera42/Sebastian-lague-chess-challenge/README.md

-Project made during SUMMER 2023
+Project made during SUMMER 2023 for Sebastian Lague coding challenge : https://youtu.be/Ne40a5LkK6A?si=CpwUGFduvGxH8MFS

 The API has been made by Sebastian himself,